babneek/BookBrain/README.md

 # BookBrain 📘

-A modern, open-source app for uploading EPUB, PDF, or Wiki content, extracting chapters, and generating AI-powered summaries, reviews, MCQs, and Q&A with a beautiful, user-friendly interface.
+BookBrain is a modern, open-source app for reading, exploring, and learning from books and documents using AI.
+Upload EPUB, PDF, or Wiki content, extract chapters, and generate AI-powered summaries, reviews, MCQs, and Q&A—all with a beautiful, user-friendly interface.

 ---

 ## Features

 - **Upload EPUB, PDF, or Wiki (Wikipedia/Wikisource) content**
-- **Automatic chapter extraction** with dropdown chapter selection
+- **Automatic chapter extraction** with a dropdown for easy chapter selection
 - **Per-chapter features:**
   - Generate summaries, reviews, and MCQs for the selected chapter
   - Take MCQ quizzes with instant feedback, scoring, and motivational messages